raymccrae/swift-jsonpatch/Usage.md

 ### Inserting a JSONPatch as a sub-element of a json document (JSONSerialization)

-If the json-patch is a sub-element of a larger json document, then a JSONSerialization complaint representation can be computed via the jsonArray property.
+If the json-patch is a sub-element of a larger json document, then a JSONSerialization complient representation can be computed via the jsonArray property.
 This will create a json array compatible for JSONSerialization.

 ```swift
 var dict: [String: Any] = [:]